Jordan Bos: Feyenoord

-On 25 July 2025, Bos moved to Dutch side Feyenoord on a four year contract.
+On 25 July 2025, Bos moved to Dutch side Feyenoord on a four-year contract.

-He made his first competitive start against Galatasaray in a UEFA Champions League Qualifier, assisting a 91st minute winner from Anis Hadj Moussa.
+He made his first competitive start against Fenerbahçe in a UEFA Champions League Qualifier, assisting a 91st minute winner from Anis Hadj Moussa.
 Bos’ first goal for the club came on 31 August, being the opener in a 4–0 away win vs Sparta Rotterdam.
 His good form continued, as he scored from outside the box against AZ Alkmaar in a 3–3 draw on 21 September.
 This run would constitute his best start to a season, with 4 goal involvements in his first 6 games.
 He was later named the Eredivisie Player of the Month for the month of September, becoming the first Australian to win the award.